Do you want to learn how to change your WordPress password? Sometimes you might forget your password or need to change

 The ‘Lost Password’ method above is beginner friendly, but sometimes you won’t be able to use that method if you don’t have access to the email address associated with the account or if your WordPress site fails to send an email.

-If such a situation arises, then you will need to reset your WordPress password directly in the database.
+If such a situation comes up, then you will need to reset your WordPress password directly in the database.
 The easiest way to do that is by using phpMyAdmin.

 First, you need to log in to your WordPress hosting account’s control panel.
-After that, click on the phpMyAdmin option under the Databases section.
+After that, click on the ‘phpMyAdmin’ option in the Databases section.

 Note: Your screen might look different because each hosting provider has its own control panel.
 If you are having a hard time locating the phpMyAdmin link, then contact your hosting support.

 After you launch the phpMyAdmin app, you will see a list of all your databases.